dariowho/intents/docs/source/quickstart.rst

 Quickstart
 ==========

-Here some guidance on how to move the first steps with *Dialogflow Agents*.
+Here some guidance on how to move the first steps with *Intents*.

 Install
 -------